Brandon-Lopes/DetteManager/README.md

 # DetteManager
 Mobile project 4AINT ESIEA.
 Done by Brandon PINHO-LOPES and Maxime PAULOIN.
+Teacher: M. Ferhah.

 The subject was free as long as the following instruction were satisfied:
 - Localization ressources (French and English),